RoyMattar/spacewise/README.md

 - Notifications for reservations and reminders.
 - User authentication with role-based access for admins and students.

+SpaceWise is deployed to the World Wide Web and hosted on Render at: https://spacewise.onrender.com/.

 ---

 ## **Getting Started**